-When the Cisco router receives a IEEE 802.2 TEST and XID frame that contains both a RIF field which indicates that the frame should traverse the Cisco router, and a destination address which indicates the frame should terminate at the Cisco router, the Cisco router chooses to terminate the frame and reply to it, if needed.
+When the Cisco router receives a IEEE 802.2 TEST and XID frame that contains both a RIF field which indicates that the frame should traverse the Cisco router and a destination address that indicates the frame should terminate at the Cisco router, the Cisco router chooses to terminate the frame and reply to it, if needed.
 This is not in compliance with a strict definition of source-route bridging.
-This is a minor problem that has little, if any, actual functional impact in most source-bridged networks.
 [CSCdi07722]